Peacemaker Gravel Framesets

 If using an aluminum seat post on any carbon bike, you should remove it from the frame periodically to avoid having it seize inside the carbon frame.

-The Peacemaker uses 160mm Flat Mount disc brakes.
+The Peacemaker accepts either 140mm or 160mm Flat Mount disc brakes.
 The rear chainstay thickness is 25mm and uses 32mm button head bolts.
 The front uses standard 15mm button head bolts.

 Front: SRAM 15mm Part No.: 00.5318.005.002